 The final Viceroy of India, Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (Hugh Bonneville), is tasked with overseeing the transition of British India to independence, but meets with conflict as different sides clash in the face of monumental change.

 A group of women of Indian descent take a trip together from their home in Birmingham, England to the beach resort of Blackpool.
-The women vary in ages from mid-teens to old, and initially ...
-See full summary »
+The events of the day lead them to better mutual understanding and solidarity.

 New Dehli, India, March 1947.
 The huge and stately Viceroy's Palace is like a beehive.
 Its five hundred employees are busy preparing the coming of Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (Hugh Bonneville), who has just been appointed new (and last) Viceroy of India by Prime Minister Clement Attlee.
 Mountbatten, whose difficult task consists of overseeing the transition of British India to independence, arrives at the Palace, accompanied by Edwina (Gillian Anderson), his liberal-minded wife and Pamela (Lily Travers), his eighteen-year-old daughter.
 Meanwhile, in the staff quarters, a love story is born between Jeet Kumar (Manish Dayal), a Hindu, and Aalia Noor (Huma Qureshi), a Muslim beauty.
 Things will prove to be difficult, not to say very difficult, on the geopolitical and personal level.Written by

 38 of 48 people found this review helpful.

 Was this review helpful to you?